bixiaocong/sass-tool/README.md

 ## A Lightweight Sass Tool

-[sass-tool] is a library of [Sass] mixins and functions that are designed to make you a more efficient style sheet author.
+[sass-tool-light] is a library of [Sass] mixins and functions that are designed to make you a more efficient style sheet author.

 It is…